KrzysiekWroblewski/PDM_search/README.md

 The application was developed to reduce the time of searching drawing documentation in SolidWorks/PDM and to improve the quality of exchange of documents between departments in the company.
 ### Achievements
 1. Saves for every employees at least eight hour in every project in my company for searching files to let in on production.
-2. Files are not manually selected for production, reducing human errors and the cost of mistakes.
+2. Files are not manually selected for production by employees, reducing human errors and the cost of mistakes.
 ### Note
 The application was design to cooperate with Bills of materials exported from SolidWorks  designed specifically for a specific company, may not works on SolidWorks basic settings.